hydra-genetics/biomarker/README.md

 ### Reference data

-An array of reference `.fasta`-files should be specified in `config.yaml` in the section `sortmerna` and `fasta`.
-These files are readily available as part of the github repo.
-In addition, these files should be indexed using SortMeRNA and the filepath set at `sortmerna` and `index`.
+## Msi

+A panel of normal created by running MsiSensor-pro on a number of normal samples.
+Can be created with the help of the [hydragenetics/references](https://github.com/hydra-genetics/references) module.

+## TMB

+A panel specific artifact list and position specific background noise levels.
+Can be created with the help of the [hydragenetics/references](https://github.com/hydra-genetics/references) module.

 ## :white_check_mark: Testing